mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 Via webserver (see settings because this is disabled by default, see plugin config page in mantis)
-No known method for scheduling this via webserver or via command line interface (the space between the .php file and the parameters is important) c:\php\php.exe c:\path\to\mantis\plugins\EmailReporting\scripts\bug_report_mail.php
+No known method for scheduling this via webserver or via command line interface c:\php\php.exe c:\path\to\mantis\plugins\EmailReporting\scripts\bug_report_mail.php

-As can be seen in the "Sep 2009" changelog, this plugin now has a maximum size for attachments received by email.
-This however still requires significant time for processing because of the mime decoding

-Scheduling bug_report_mail.php as a cron / scheduled job is no longer a requirement, but is recommended for performance purposes and because a page visit is required to trigger this.
-By default this plugin assumes you will be creating a cron / scheduled job.
-You can change the setting in the configuration page
+Scheduling bug_report_mail.php as a scheduled job is no longer a requirement, but is recommended for performance purposes and because a page visit is required to trigger the alternative method.
+By default this plugin assumes you will be creating a scheduled job.
+You can change the setting in the configuration page if needed

-This addon is distributed under the same conditions as Mantis itself.
+IMAP:
 IMAP addition based on work from Rolf Kleef
 IMAP support has been added.
 Its still a bit experimental but should work fine.
 Here are some explanation about specific IMAP settings

+IMAP basefolders:
 The IMAP base folder is the folder under which Mantis expects to find subfolders for each project or a single folder for specific project.
 This could for instance be "INBOX/to_mantis" (meaning the mail folder